 With the release of Fifty Shades of Gray, we’ve seen the popularity of highly explicit romances rise.
 Having read a few of these, I find my concept of a good love scene holds true.
-Yes these books show more and provide more diversity of positions and courser language, but ultimately, what makes them sexy and romantic is what’s going on in the characters’ heads and hearts, not just between their bodies.
+Yes, these books show more sexy details, provide a greater diversity of positions, and use courser language, but ultimately, what makes them sexy and romantic is what’s going on in the characters’ heads and hearts, not just what’s happening between their bodies.

 What do you think?
 What aspects do you like best about a great love scene?